ohdsi-studies/PioneerWatchfulWaiting/README.md

 #userName <- "study-data-site-pioneer" # do not change this, it is linked to the key you have
 uploadStudyResults(outputFolder, keyFileName, userName)
 ````

-Please notify Susan Evans Axelsson via Teams when you have dropped results in the folder.